Mastering Interval Training: From HIIT to LIIT for Faster Running

 High-Intensity Interval Training (HIIT)

-• What it is: Repeated bouts of near‑maximal effort (usually 85‑95 % of maximum heart rate) followed by brief recovery.
+• What it is: Repeated episodes of near-maximal effort (typically 85-95% of maximum heart rate) separated by short rest periods.

-• Physiological payoff: Activates fast‑twitch muscle fibres, spikes VO₂‑max, and improves anaerobic power.
-A 2016 study in Sports Medicine showed that three weekly HIIT sessions over six weeks raised VO₂‑max by 12 % – a gain comparable to months of steady‑state running.
+• Physiological payoff: Recruits fast-twitch muscle fibres, increases VO₂-max, and boosts anaerobic capacity.
+A 2016 study in Sports Medicine showed that practicing HIIT three times weekly for six weeks raised VO₂-max by 12%.

 Low-Intensity Interval Training (LIIT)

-• Physiological payoff: Enhances aerobic capacity, promotes fat oxidation, and reduces joint stress.
-Research published in the American Journal of Physiology found that 20 minutes of LIIT produced similar improvements in mitochondrial function as 30 minutes of moderate jogging.
+• Physiological payoff: Strengthens aerobic systems, increases fat burning, and spares your joints.
+The American Journal of Physiology reported that 20 minutes of LIIT improved mitochondrial function as effectively as 30 minutes of moderate-paced jogging.

 How to run it: